 Location: San Diego, CA

-PINT Services: Information architecture, design, image research, front-end development, quality assurance, security consulting, marketing
+PINT Services: Information architecture, design, image research, front-end development, quality assurance, hosting, security consulting, marketing

 VDCI’s founder, Al, had largely been maintaining the website himself when he came to PINT, and while functional, the site lacked the polish one might expect of an accredited educational institution, and came with many functional limitations.
 The ecommerce portion of the website was handled by a third party tool, for example, which resulted in a disjointed user experience when it came to actually enrolling in a course or purchasing course materials.